ripeda/Baseline-Builder/README.md

   - Scans in same directory as invocation script
 - Calculates MD5 for scripts and packages
 - Determines Team ID for local packages
+- Easy imports for chaining into larger CI/CD workflows

 ## Logic

-Baseline Builder works by taking config files for Baseline, and generating a package for deployment.
+Baseline Builder works by taking configuration files for Baseline, and generating a package for deployment.
 If scripts, packages or images are declared in the file, Baseline Builder will attempt to resolve them and embed inside the package.

 * See Baseline's documentation on how to configure: [Baseline Wiki](https://github.com/SecondSonConsulting/Baseline/wiki)
+* Project expects a BaselineConfig.plist to be provided, MDM Profiles are currently not supported

 Example configuration can be found in the [Samples](Samples) directory.
 Below is pulled from RIPEDA Engineering configuration: